Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Volatility Forecasting

 \subsection{Results}

-We compared the performances of the econometric baselines, RNN, TCN, GRU, and LSTM-based models over the 48 days testing horizon.
+We compared the performances of the econometric baselines, with TCN, GRU, and LSTM over the 48 days testing horizon.
 Here we primarily focus on MAPE metric, as it ensures that we do not inflate errors due to high-volatility data points (such high-volatility incidents in Bitcoin data are common and are often caused by exogenous and highly unpredictable events).

 The autoregressive baseline results in \tabref{tab:baseline_res} indicate the superiority of AR-RV over GARCH based on all analysed metrics, therefore we selected AR-RV as the baseline to compare the deep learning models to.
 We conducted one-sided t-tests with respect to the AR-RV results to test if the mean of an error for a given model is statistically different from the error achieved by the AR-RV.